 Treatment consists of surgical removal or freezing.
 However, affected animals tend to develop additional tumors.
 Little is known about the use of radiation or chemotherapy for treatment.
 If the tumors are benign, the outcome is excellent.
 For malignant tumors, the outlook is guarded.

 Neurofibromas and neurofibrosarcomas are tumors that grow in the connective tissue around a nerve.
 These tumors appear as white, firm lumps.
 There are benign and somewhat malignant types.
 In horses, most are locally invasive but do not spread to other locations.
-Complete surgical removal is the treatment of choice.
+They most often occur in the upper and lower eyelids of middle-aged to older horses.
+Complete surgical removal is the treatment of choice, but it can be difficult to achieve close to the eye.
 Followup radiation treatment is often prescribed to slow regrowth of the tumor.

 The sebaceous glands secrete the oil known as sebum into the hair follicles and onto the skin.
 Tumors and tumor-like conditions of sebaceous glands are rare in horses.
 Sebaceous gland adenomas are typically over 0.4 inches (1 centimeter) in size.
 They are often multiple and may occur anywhere on the body but are commonly found on the head.
 Sebaceous adenomas may be covered with a crust and inflamed.
 Treatment is optional for benign sebaceous gland tumors unless they are inflamed and infected, in which case surgical removal is necessary.
 Animals that develop one sebaceous gland tumor often develop new tumors at other sites.
 Your veterinarian may consult with a veterinary oncologist or veterinary dermatologist for assistance in the treatment of these tumors.

 Soft tissue giant cell tumors are occasionally found in horses.
-Occurring in young adult to middle-aged horses, they are firm, lumpy to diffuse swellings, with variable bleeding.
+The majority occur in the hind limbs of older horses.
 Soft tissue giant cell tumors are sarcomas of possible malignancy.
 They seldom spread but tend to return after surgical removal.
 Surgical removal is the normal recommended treatment for these tumors.
 Both the tumor and some of the surrounding tissue will be removed to reduce the chance of recurrence.

 Although squamous cell carcinomas can arise on any part of the body, in horses they are seen most frequently in nonpigmented, poorly haired areas near mucous membranes.
 Thus, the tumors can be seen most frequently around the eyes, lips, nose, anus, and external genitalia (especially the sheath around the penis).
 Most squamous cell carcinomas are solitary tumors.
 They appear as raised, irregular masses with either ulcers or pimples.
 Solitary tumors grow slowly.
 Thus, these tumors are often overlooked until defects appear on the ear tips, openings of the nose, or eyelids.